blagojevicboban/LifeLink_WebSite/docs/README.md

-# LifeLink Smartwatch - ESP32-S3
+# LifeLink Smart Health-Safety Bracelet - ESP32-S3

 [🇷🇸 Srpski verzija dokumentacije nalazi se u README_RS.md](README_RS.md)

-LifeLink is an advanced smartwatch prototype built on the **ESP32-S3** platform, utilizing **ESP-IDF** alongside **LVGL** for a rich graphical interface (466x466 AMOLED display).
-It focuses on elderly care, health tracking, and robust emergency response functionality.
+LifeLink is an advanced smart health-safety bracelet prototype built on the **ESP32-S3** platform, utilizing **ESP-IDF** alongside **LVGL** for a rich graphical interface (466x466 AMOLED display).
+It focuses on the care of the most vulnerable patients and elderly people, health tracking, and robust emergency response functionality.

 ## Features

 - **Advanced Fall Detection**: Utilizes the QMI8658 IMU (Accelerometer + Gyroscope) to detect sudden drops (Free Fall) and hard impacts.
 It requires extended stillness after an impact coupled with an orientation shift to confirm a real fall and avoid false alarms.
-- **Fall Simulation & Override**: Users can simulate a fall via the interactive UI for testing purposes.
+- **Fall Simulation & Override**: Users can simulate a fall via the interactive UI of the bracelet for testing purposes.
 Real falls trigger an immediate 5-second on-screen countdown; if it's a false alarm, users can tap to cancel before an alert is dispatched.
 - **Automated GSM Emergency SMS**: Communicates with a SIM800L GSM Module to send background SMS alerts containing:
   - Precise GPS coordinates formatted as a direct Google Maps link.
   - Heart rate at the time of the event.